-A buyer can choose to pay more than what the appraisal says a property is worth, but “they are doing so with full knowledge that the market data does not support the contract price, and they are ‘upside down’ from day one,” Ford said.
+A buyer can choose to pay more than what the appraisal says a property is worth, but “they are doing so with full knowledge that the market data does not support the contract price, and they are ‘upside down’ from day one,” Ford says.
 (This means that the buyer might owe more money for the house than it’s actually worth.)

-“We talk about what we’re willing to cover because otherwise, the deal could fall apart.”.
+“We talk about what we’re willing to cover because otherwise, the deal could fall apart.”

 In those cases, the buyers are already thinking of repainting and so on to make the house their own, so “the extra 1% or 2% usually does not make a difference,” he says.
 “Part of the conversation is also, ‘This is not a 3-year plan.
 You’re buying this house, and I want you to be there for 10 or more years.’”

-5. Consider an appraisal reevaluation or an independent appraisal
+7. Consider an appraisal reevaluation or an independent appraisal

 Negotiations aside, if the appraisal price seems much lower than the contract price, your agent (or the listing agent) can ask the appraiser to reevaluate their report.
 Sometimes appraisers can make mistakes in the basic data (such as the number of bedrooms or baths), or they need context for the comps, such as if a recent sale for a lower-than-typical price was between family members — or if a more-recent sale is available that changes the perspective.